As a literary agent at Trident Media Group, a plethora of nonfiction book ideas come across my desk.

 If a book from this list was translated into other languages, had a film/TV adaptation, or was turned into an audiobook, that can be mentioned here, too.

-This is a very sparse outline, breaking down each chapter, by name and number, into a one or two-sentence description, followed by bulleted chapter contents and/or very short description.
+Provide a sparse outline that breaks down each chapter by name and number into a one or two-sentence description, followed by bulleted chapter contents and/or very short description.

-This can be fun bonus adds to the book, such as activities or interactive/online content having to do with the book.
+Have ideas for any fun bonuses, such as activities or interactive/online content having to do with the book?
+Add those here.

 The sky’s the limit!

-This section lists what the author and publisher might do in considering the marketing and publicity behind the book’s publication.
+Share what you and/or the publisher might do as marketing and publicity behind the book’s publication.

-Three-five fully-written and polished sample chapters from the forthcoming manuscript will need to be included with the book proposal.
+Include 3-5 fully-written and polished sample chapters from the forthcoming manuscript.

-On the higher end, nonfiction book proposals can top out around 50-75 pages, not including sample chapters.
+Nonfiction book proposals can top out around 50-75 pages, not including sample chapters.
 Add in those samples, and you’ll have a complete proposal ready to be considered by a literary agent!